Adham-Jammal/adham-jammal/README.md

 ###

-<p align="left">✨ Creating bugs since 2019<br><br>🎯 Goals: Elevating my coding prowess to mythical levels, rewriting the rules of software like the best developer in a parallel universe.
-Constantly pushing boundaries, learning voraciously, and crafting software that leaves even my keyboard in awe.<br><br>🎲 Fun fact: I once beat a computer at chess, but it turns out it was just stuck in an infinite loop.
-Still counted it as a victory!</p>
+<p align="left">✨ Creating bugs since 2018<br><br>🎯 Goals: Elevating my coding prowess to mythical levels, rewriting the rules of software like the best developer in a parallel universe.
+Constantly pushing boundaries, learning voraciously, and crafting software that leaves even my keyboard in awe.<br><br>🎲 Fun fact: I have a close relationship with React components – we're practically family!
+If you ever hear me talking about 'state,' I'm not being emotional, it's just coding lingo</p>

 ###